Understanding SQL Data Types

 Data Type Description

-IMAGE Variable-length storage with a maximum size of 2 GB binary data
+IMAGE Variable length, maximum of 2 GB of binary data (deprecated in newer SQL versions).

 Data Type Description